NannyML/nannyml/docs/cli/configuration_file.rst

 **************

 The output section allows you to instruct NannyML on how and where to write the outputs of the calculations.
-We currently only support writing data and plots to a local or cloud filesystem.
+We currently support writing data and plots to a local or cloud filesystem or exporting data to a relational database.

 .. warning::